 - Peel and chop your apples into about ½ inch cubes.
 Set aside.

-- In a large mixing bowl, add the melted butter, oil, sugars, eggs and extracts and whisk well.
+- In a large mixing bowl, add the melted butter, oil, sugars, eggs and extracts.
+Whisk well.

-- Add in the dry ingredients (not the apples and toffee yet) to wet ingredients and mix with a large wooden spoon or an electric mixer.
+- Add in the dry ingredients (not the apples and toffee yet) to the liquid ingredients and mix with a large wooden spoon or an electric mixer.
 Mix just until the ingredients are combined.

 - Stir in the chopped apples and ⅔ cup of toffee bits.

 - Spread evenly into a 13×9 inch pan.

-- Bake at 350 for about 40-45 minutes.
+- Bake at 350 degrees for about 40-45 minutes.
 A toothpick inserted into the center of the cake will come out with a few crumbs on it.

-- Once baked, cool on a wire rack for about ten minutes.
+- Once baked, cool on a wire rack for only about ten minutes.

 - After ten minutes (while the cake is still warm) poke holes into the cake with a wooden skewer.

-- Warm ½ cup of caramel sauce in the microwave for about 30 seconds and smooth over the cake.
+- Warm ½ cup of caramel sauce in the microwave for about 30 seconds.
+Pour and smooth over the cake.

-- Let the sauce soak into the cake and allow the cake to cool completely, then cover with frosting.
+- Let the caramel sauce soak into the cake and allow the cake to cool completely, then cover with frosting.

 For the frosting:

-- Add cream cheese, butter and 1 tablespoon caramel sauce to a mixing bowl and mix on medium to medium-high speed until smooth.
+- Add cream cheese, butter and 1 tablespoon of caramel sauce to a mixing bowl and mix on medium to medium-high speed until smooth.

 - Add in the extract, cinnamon and confectioner’s sugar and mix until smooth.